doctortrvs/barqode-brand/README.md

 This repository is the single source of truth for the Barqode brand.

-It defines how Barqode looks, communicates and behaves across every touchpoint, including:
+It defines the principles that shape how Barqode looks, communicates and behaves across every touchpoint, including:

 - Product interfaces
-- Websites and landing pages
+- Websites
-- Presentations and pitch decks
 - Documentation
 - Sales and marketing materials
-- Social media
+- Presentations
-- Internal and external communications
+- Internal communications

+The purpose of this repository is not to prescribe individual designs.

+Its purpose is to establish a shared philosophy that guides every design decision.

-Every designer, developer, agency, contractor and AI tool working on Barqode should review this repository before creating or changing any branded material.
+Every designer, developer, contractor, agency and AI system working on Barqode should read this repository before creating or modifying branded material.

-If an output conflicts with the principles defined in this repository, this repository takes priority.
+If an output conflicts with the principles defined here, this repository takes priority.

 ---